reggiebain/cfb-modeling-erdos/README.md

 - Reid Harris &nbsp;<a href="https://www.linkedin.com/in/reid-harris-71233a1b0/"><img src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png" alt="LinkedIn" style="height: 1em; width:auto;"/></a> &nbsp; <a href="https://github.com/ReidHarris"> <img src="https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg" alt="GitHub" style="height: 1em; width: auto;"/></a>
 - Tung Nguyen &nbsp;<a href="https://www.linkedin.com/in/tungprime/"><img src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png" alt="LinkedIn" style="height: 1em; width:auto;"/></a> &nbsp; <a href="https://github.com/tungprime"> <img src="https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg" alt="GitHub" style="height: 1em; width: auto;"/></a>
 ## Summary
-In this project, we analyze a variety of college football related data in an effort to build a model that can predict on-field success.
-By considering both talent accumulation and recent on-field results, we aim for a model to predict relevant results for sports betting.
+We analyze college football data in an effort to build a model that can predict on-field success.
+By considering both talent accumulation and recent on-field results, our model aims to predict relevant results for sports betting/team construction.
 In this iteration of the project, **our target is the win percentage of teams in the regular season**.
 ## Background
 Recent legislation has completely changed the landscape of college sports, a multi-billion dollar business with deep roots in American sports culture.
 With the recent legalization of sports betting in many states and the SCOTUS O’Bannon ruling [1-2] that allows athletes to be paid through so-called “Name-Image-Likeness (NIL)” deals [3], evaluating talent and projecting results in college sports, especially for the purpose of sports betting, is an increasingly interesting problem.
 We are interested in building a model to project on-field results in college football using a variety of features including an assessment of the talent level of teams as well as recent performance statistics.
 ## Dataset(s)